PaulaTepkham/macs40700-project-PaulaTepkham/README.md

 The visualization is truthful, accurately depicting Thailand’s export, import, and net export trends while aligning with historical events like the 1997 Asian Financial Crisis.
 It is functional, with a clear layout, well-positioned legend, and interactive hover mode for easy interpretation.
 The color scheme and transparency enhance readability, making it visually appealing.
 It is insightful, highlighting Thailand’s shift from a net importer to a net exporter, with the net export line clearly marking this transition.
 Finally, it is enlightening, providing a deeper understanding of how economic shocks and trade policies shaped Thailand’s trade balance over time.

 ---
+## Comment for Assignment 3:
+You did a great job on the submissions / making things work.
+The comparison table is excellent.

+It is clear that you worked very hard on your plot 1.
+However, the x axis needs to be more clearly labeled (recall how we talked about converting from log to displaying values).
+I like the idea of the animation, but you get little information about the other states.
+We will do an animation segment later and you can revisit this then.
+In the meantime, I think plot 1 would have worked better. make the points larger and maybe try gglabel to get it a little clearer.

+alternative plots: the graphical setup is nice, but I would reverse the coloring.

+plot 2: this is stronger than the first plots.
+I would suggest using area under the curves of 'net exports'. it reads as a bit odd otherwise. the line you have with the text is nice.
+I would probably use a charcoal instead of black.
+---

+# Final Project Proposal
+1) Alternating plot 1 to make it more clear.
+2) Create a website that reader can choose the country that they need to highlight it.
+3) Change the color of plot 2.

 References:
 - https://bookdown.org/pbaumgartner/gdswr-notes/91-creating-maps.html